 Many people listen to Jesus with wonder, but few believe.
 Many in the crowds want miracles but few are willing to see the signs for their spiritual significance.
-They do not want to be changed by believing in Jesus, confessing their sins, receiving forgiveness and being drawn by the Holy Spirit of Jesus into a path of discipleship, service and inner flourishing all through love made flesh.
+They do not want to be changed by believing in Jesus, confessing their sins, receiving forgiveness and being drawn by the Holy Spirit of Jesus into a path of discipleship and service.